Neidn/todo-list-fastapi/Readme.md

 This is a simple todo list API using FastAPI and SQLite.
 DB is easy to change to any other SQL DB.

+## Frontend Repository

+Simple React frontend for this API can be found [here](https://github.com/Neidn/todo-list-simple-react.git)

 ## Installation

 1. Clone the repository